taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 The ability to undo and redo changes is table stakes for a collaborative editing system.
 However, there are a variety of possible specifications with varying levels of complexity.

-For this milestone, Shared Tree offers an [undo/redo mechanism](../docs/wip/inverse-changes/README.md#undo-semantics) that generates the inverse of a given edit (most frequently the most recent local change group but not necessarily) and applies it to the document.
+For this feature, Shared Tree offers an [undo/redo mechanism](./undo/README.md#v1-undo) that generates the inverse of a given edit (most frequently the most recent local change group but not necessarily) and applies it to the document.
 This simple implementation is easy to reason about but can lead to cases where concurrent changes can render the inverse edit inconsistent with the user's intent (e.g., conflicted or unapplied).
-In a future milestone, [alternative designs](../docs/undo) are explored that better handle these cases.
+In a future feature, alternative designs are explored that better handle these cases.

 ## Move